Skip to content

 containers:

-- image: registry.jiagouyun.com/dataway/dataway:1.3.6 # Select an appropriate version number
+- image: registry.jiagouyun.com/dataway/dataway:1.3.6 # Choose the appropriate version number here.

 #imagePullPolicy: IfNotPresent